UNIT 7 (WEEKS 10 & 11): THE (FIDUCIARY) OBLIGATIONS OF CORPORATE MANAGEMENT

 “That directors must satisfy a duty of care is a long-standing principle of the common law, although the duty of care has been reinforced by statute to become more demanding.
 Among the earliest English cases establishing the duty of care were Dovey v.
 Cory, [1901] A.C.
 477 (H.L.); In re Brazilian Rubber Plantations and Estates, Ltd., [1911] 1 Ch.
 425; and In re City Equitable Fire Insurance Co., [1925] 1 Ch.
 407 (C.A.).
 In substance, these cases held that the standard of care was a reasonably relaxed, subjective standard.
 The common law required directors to avoid being grossly negligent with respect to the affairs of the corporation and judged them according to their own personal skills, knowledge, abilities and capacities.
 See McGuinness, supra, at p.
 776: “Given the history of the case law in this area, and the prevailing standards of competence displayed in commerce generally, it is quite clear that directors were not expected at common law to have any particular business skill or judgment.”
 (Emphasis added)

 Also quoted in Peoples Department Stores Inc. v.
-Wise (at page 326 of the Casebook) was the 1971 Dickerson Report “Proposals for a New Business Corporations Law for Canada”, authored by Robert W.V.
+Wise (at page 625 of the Casebook) was the 1971 Dickerson Report “Proposals for a New Business Corporations Law for Canada”, authored by Robert W.V.
 Dickerson, John L. Howard and Leon Getz, and which preceded the enactment of the CBCA by four years.

 The Dickerson Report:

-• Described the common law standard as being the degree of care, skill and diligence that could reasonably be expected from someone having the directors knowledge and experience;
+- Described the common law standard as being the degree of care, skill and diligence that could reasonably be expected from someone having the directors knowledge and experience;

-• Recommended at II, ap.
-74 the creation of an objective standard requiring directors and officers to meet the standard of a “reasonably prudent person
+- Recommended at II, ap.
+74 the creation of an objective standard requiring directors and officers to meet the standard of a “reasonably prudent person”

 This was obviously an attempt to raise the standard of directors.
 As can readily be seen from CBCA section 122(1) the objective standard was rejected and “reasonable prudence” was put in the context of “comparable circumstances”.
 This subjective test prevailed and remains with us.

-“The words “in comparable circumstances”, modify the statutory standard by requiring the context in which a given decision was made to be taken into account.
+“…the words “in comparable circumstances”, which modifies the statutory standard by requiring the context in which a given decision was made to be taken into account.
 This is not the introduction of a subjective element relating to the competence of the director, but rather the introduction of a contextual element into the statutory standard of care.
 It is clear that s.
 122(1)(b) requires more of directors and officers than the traditional common law duty of care outlined in, for example, Re City Equitable Fire Insurance, supra.

 The standard of care embodied in s.
 122(1)(b) of the CBCA is . . . an objective standard.
 The factual aspects of the circumstances surrounding the actions of the director or officer are important . . . as opposed to the subjective motivation of the director or officer.”
 (Emphasis added)

 Now please read Soper v.
 Canada [1998] 1 F.C.
-124 (C.A.) at pages 319-320 of the Casebook and note how the court wrestles with the question of standard to be applied to directors.
+124 (C.A.) at pages 616-618 of the Casebook and note how the court wrestles with the question of standard to be applied to directors.

 Under the Income Tax Act the directors of a corporation are not liable for the failure to make employee remittances if the directors show they exercised the degree of care, diligence and skill of a reasonably prudent person in the circumstances.